 Oakwood College, Huntsville, Alabama

 After his rise to fame, Little Richard left it all behind to study theology at Oakwood College, now Oakwood University, in Huntsville.
 The Seventh Day Adventist school was established in 1896 for the African American community.
+His grave is nearby at the Oakwood Memorial Gardens cemetery.

 Rock and Roll Hall of Fame, Cleveland